 The night before we started this challenge, my son asked if I could clean a shirt for him to wear to school.
 I told him I wouldn’t have it clean by the next morning, but that I was planning to do laundry the next day, so he could wear it the day after.
 Then, I woke up to my water off and couldn’t do all that laundry!

-First, I think that instead of having one laundry day where I do all our laundry, I will try to do a load a day or so.
-That way, we always have some clean clothes and could get by for a few days to a week with doing no laundry.
+- I think that instead of having one laundry day where I do all our laundry, I will try to do a load a day or so.
+That way we will always have some clean clothes and could get by for a few days to a week with doing no laundry.

-Next, I added a bit of water into my totals (listed at the end of this post) for the amount of water I would expect my family to use each week.
+- I will add a bit of water into my totals (listed at the end of this post) for the amount of water I would expect my family to use each week.

-Also, I will keep my kid’s “too small” clothes just a bit longer.
-In an emergency situation, I’d be totally fine with them wearing slightly high water pants!
+- I will keep my kid’s “too small” clothes just a bit longer.
+In an emergency situation, I’d be totally fine with them wearing slightly high-water pants!
 I’d just be grateful for the additional clean clothes!
-I will still donate them to family, friends and thrift stores eventually, I’ll just keep them a bit longer first in storage.

 *Update: I have done this!
 Click on the related post below for more info.